DC Extended Universe: Timeline

 In the DCEU, the events of the films rarely explicitly make their exact years known.
 Man of Steel takes place after the events of Wonder Woman and Wonder Woman 1984, which are set in 1918 and 1984, respectively.
 Wonder Woman also has bookend scenes set in the present after the events of Batman v Superman: Dawn of Justice.
 The events of Batman v Superman occur 18 months after the events of Man of Steel, which follows the consequences and the emergence of aliens and metahumans such as Superman.
 The film concludes with the death of Superman, which is emphasized in Suicide Squad and Justice League, taking place approximately one and two years later, respectively.

 Jason Momoa confirmed that Aquaman takes place right after Zack Snyder's Justice League.
 Aquaman is followed by Shazam!, which occurs during the Christmas season of 2018.
-Afterwards, the events of Birds of Prey are set in 2020, followed by The Suicide Squad, confirmed to take place in 2021.
-Peacemaker is set five months after the events of The Suicide Squad, followed by Black Adam and Shazam!
-Fury of the Gods, which set about two years after its predecessor.
+The events of Birds of Prey are set in 2020.
+Shazam!
+Fury of the Gods is set about two years after its predecessor, but at least in 2021, because Billy Batson was fourteen in Shazam! whereas in Shazam!
+Fury of the Gods he is seventeen years old.
+The Suicide Squad is confirmed to take place in 2021.
+Peacemaker is set five months after the events of The Suicide Squad.
+In an episode of Peacemaker a newspaper page can be seen talking about the upheavals happening in Kahndaq caused by the Intergang from which it can be inferred that the events of Black Adam happen shortly after Peacemaker.
+Aquaman and the Lost Kingdom is set four years after the first Aquaman.
+The Flash is set in 2023 and 2013 of an alternative timeline where Michael Keaton is Batman.
+Blue Beetle is the final film in the DCEU timeline, but Xolo Maridueña will reprise his role in the DCU.